theodox/mGui/readme.md

 useful information about the widget which raised the callback.
 These events can be forwarded to multiple handlers, so that a single button press can move an object in your scene, highlight a button, and print a message in the help line using 3 simple functions rather than one big monster with lots of unrelated moving parts.

+## Installation

+The directory **mGui** is a Python package.
+Simply drop a copy of it into a location that's visible to your python path.
+You can them inmport modules in the usual way.

+## Usage

+The module **mGui.gui** contains most of the key components: the windows, buttons, layouts and so on (they are defined in other modules, particulary **mGui.core.controls** and **mGui.core.layouts**, but collected into the *gui** module for easier access in your code.  **mGui.gui** is safe for star imports -- as safe as it can be, anyway --  so a common idiom is

+    from mGui.gui import *

+    with Window('example') as w:
+    	with ColumnLayout('cl'):
+    	    Text('msg', 'Hello World!')

+The main components are named identically to their Maya.cmds counterparts except for the fact that, being classes rather than commands, they are capitalized.
+Thus  **cmds.button** becomes **mGui.gui.Button**. **cmds.wimdow** becomes **mGui.gui.Window** and so on.

 ----------------